-- Evaluate all policies that relate to the employee life cycle: recruitment and attraction, on-boarding, performance assessment, training and development, and career advancement.
-Think – how do these align with the organisation we are now and the diverse and inclusive organisation we want to be?
+- Evaluate all policies which relate to the employee life cycle: recruitment and attraction, onboarding, performance assessment, training and development, and career advancement.
+Think – how do these align with the organization we are now and the diverse and inclusive organization we want to be?

 - Surveys and focus groups may help with this process of evaluation.